Oct 17-19 | Hosted by the Grand Strand Chapter

 Merch

 Check out our statewide symposium 2025 merch!
-We’ve got commemorative swag: classic tees, classic sweatshirts, relaxed women’s v-neck tees, art posters, stainless steel water bottles, greeting cards, spiral notebooks and more!
+We’ve got commemorative swag: classic tees, classic sweatshirts, art posters, stainless steel water bottles, greeting cards, spiral notebooks and more!

 Plus, we’ve got gentian-inspired gifts: reusable fold-up shopping bags, reusable cloth napkins, greeting cards, spiral notebooks, puzzles, and garden flags!